Field Guide Courses Africa

 A field guide acts as a facilitator between human and nature, has a profound knowledge about the flora and fauna of the wildlife area he takes care of – and, of course, is passionate about nature and living outdoors.

 A field guide is able to identify animals by their sounds, can read their tracks and knows how to interpret weather and weather phenomena.
 He or she is familiar with the use and effect of wild plants, can handle a rifle and does not have any difficulties with navigating in the wild.
 A field guide is able to bring safari guests closer to nature and wildlife, always paying attention to safety and security.

-If you want to obtain a qualification you can finish the course – after successfully passing all necessary exams – with a Field Guide Level 1 certificate.
-Officially accredited by the Field Guides Association of Southern Africa (FGASA), it enables you to work as a nature guide in specific wildlife areas in Southern Africa.
+If you want to obtain a qualification you can finish the course – after successfully passing all necessary exams – with a Field Guide Level 1 certificate (FGASA Field Guide NQF2).
+Officially accredited by the Field Guides Association of Southern Africa (FGASA), it enables you to find a field guide job and to work as a nature guide in specific wildlife areas in Southern Africa.

-Furthermore, the Field Guide Level 1 certificate gives you the chance to acquire a back up Trails Guide qualification as a next step.
+Wildlife training course in South Africa and Botswana: Furthermore, the Apprentice Field Guide certificate gives you the chance to acquire a back up Trails Guide qualification as a next step.
 If this is what you are striving for, you should definitely consider taking part in our Trails Guide course.

 But no matter if you already are a qualified nature guide or simply a true outdoor enthusiast, eager to acquire new skills and to experience a real outdoor adventure: As a Trails Guide student your acquire expert knowledge about your environment, sharpen your situational awareness and learn about the meaning of the stunning natural environment and wildlife that surround you.